Novgorod case: 2008

-On April 17 Antonina received the filed charges which were transferred to court on April 18.
+On April 17, Antonina received the filed charges which were transferred to court on April 18.

-On May 13 a preliminary hearing took place and the prosecution asked for closed court hearing.
+On May 13 a preliminary hearing took place, and the prosecution asked for closed court hearing.
 The motion was sustained.
-The suspect's husband asked media to publicize this fact public.
+The suspect's husband asked the media to make this fact public.
 The court's decision about closing the process was appealed on May 23.

 On May 21, the Public Chamber of the Russian Federation held hearings about the "Novgorod Case".

 On June 24, the TV show People's world (First Channel) hosted by N. N. Drozdov discussed the "Novgorod Case".
 The boy who eye-witnessed the alleged murder attempt was shown on the TV for the first time.
 The material was filmed in Novgorod at the beginning of September 2007.